Chapter 3 : Tricks and Treats, But Mostly Tricks

 We all sat on my bed and closed the hangings, and I informed them of our situation.
-I suggested that our prank be as messy as possible, because that was sure to irritate Filch the most, although I mentioned that I had told Remus we would lock Filch in a closet.
+We decided that our prank should be as messy as possible, because that was sure to irritate Filch the most and be noticed by many students.

 So we formed an excellent plan.
 In the morning, we would paint a large animated mural on a wall which we would enchant to blow hot air at anyone who walked by.
 Beforehand, I would set off some Dungbombs on the opposite side of the school to lure Filch, and then I would meet Charlotte and Mandy to start painting.
 Then we would all quickly leave the area.
 It was expertly planned.

 None of us got much sleep that night.
-As we saw the horizon growing lighter with pink streaks, Charlotte and Mandy left in the Invisibility Cloak, and I got a bag of Dungbombs.
+As we saw the horizon growing lighter with pink streaks, Charlotte and Mandy left in the Invisibility Cloak, and I got a bag of Dungbombs for a diversion.
 I headed for the sixth floor while the others crept into a first floor hallway.
 When I reached the end of my corridor, I set off a dozen Dungbombs, then slunk through a tapestry and down to the first floor near a broom closet to join my friends.